nhathuyng/nhathuyng/README.md

 ### Hello, I'm Huy 😇

-### I'm a a self-taught Frontend Developer - looking for an opportunity to become a FullStack Developer
+### I'm a self-taught Frontend Developer - looking for an opportunity to become a FullStack Developer

 - 🚀 2020 Goals: Get a Job as a Developer